General Feeding Guide

 The Laval Stage

-After hatching, the larvae head toward dark places around your home and feed on "flea dirt" - Excrement of the partially digested blood of your dog.
+After hatching, the larvae head towards dark places around your home and feed on "flea dirt" - Excrement of the partially digested blood of your dog.
 The larvae grow; moult twice, the spin cocoons, where they grow into pupae.

 The Pupa Stage